Construction of New Delhi: Labour

 Sir Sobha Singh had been given the role of chief contractor by the British, and had also become a subordinate architect.
 He was also involved in increasing commerce in Delhi, which at the time did not have any major markets.
 He was the driving force behind Connaught Place, his brainchild to make Delhi an economic hub.
 He had finalized the contracts for Janpath, Connaught Place, the Viceregal Lodge, Sujan Singh Park, the Regal Building, Jaipur Column and many houses in the Lutyens Bungalow Zone including Scindia House, Kochin House, Baroda House and others.
 He owned around half of Connaught Place at the time, becoming known in Delhi's folklore as "Adhi Dilli ka Malik", the God of Half of Delhi.

 Narain Singh (originally a peasant whose father was rumored to have been a dacoit) oversaw most of the road development for the new city and laid the foundation for the Parliament House.
 The Imperial Hotel was built by him; it housed many meetings between Nehru, Gandhi, Jinnah and Mountbatten when they were finalizing the Partition of India.
 His son Ranjit Singh, who earned money off his sugar mills in Uttar Pradesh, also helped.

-Baisakha Singh constructed various official residencies, including the Jinnah House and North Block of the Rashtrapati Bhavan.
-He also supplied cement for roads and food supplies for the laborers.
-Sewa Singh continued the development of Delhi but also of neighboring zones.
+Baisakha Singh constructed various official residencies, including the Jinnah House and North Block of the Viceroy's Lodge.
+He also supplied cement for roads and food supplies for the labourers.
+Sewa Singh continued the development of Delhi, and also that of neighbouring zones.
 The Karol Bagh land auction was organized by him.
 Manohar Singh, father of Patwant Singh, was put in charge of supervising the North Block.
 Lachhman Singh Gill, who later became the Chief Minister of Punjab, constructed large tracts in East Delhi, which was originally barely inhabited in 1937 and would not be densely populated till 20 years later.

 Lacchman Das and Seth Haroun Al-Rashid, both Sindhis, constructed the Government House and the exterior of the North Block.
 Akbar Ali from Jhelum and Nawab Ali of Rohtak, both Punjabi Muslims, laid the foundation of the National Archives and Mughal Gardens, respectfully.